Trade Compliance and Sanctions

-Our Trade Compliance & Sanctions Team provides assistance to businesses in all sectors, helping them identify and manage sanctions risks, implement sanctions compliance programs and liaise with relevant authorities.
+Our Sanctions & Trade Compliance Team provides assistance to businesses in all sectors, helping them identify, assess and address sanctions risks, implement sanctions compliance programs and liaising with relevant authorities.

 We offer a multijurisdictional advisory service to assess a company's collective sanctions risks from the perspective of US, UK, UN, EU and Norwegian sanctions.
 We understand that the legal framework on sanctions and export controls is highly complex and rapidly changing.
 Many different sanctions regimes and several potentially relevant sanctions authorities must be considered by businesses with international operations.
 Non-compliance with relevant sanctions and export control regimes can have serious consequences.